lmmentel/vconstr/README.md

 # Documentation

-The documentation is currently provided only in a very limited form in
+The documentation is currently provided only in a very limited form in the project's [doc directory](https://bitbucket.org/lukaszmentel/vconstr/src/tip/doc/?at=default).

 # Citing